erin-smith/Quiz/README.md

   Open the link and have fun!

 ## Usage
-  This quiz is fun and challenging and I would like to update this as I learn more JavaScript!
+  This quiz is fun and challenging and I would like to update this as I switch between projects!
+Possible future DEV ideas include: random question pulls and different decks of question sets, animated card changes without a continue button, sharper images, a pause button for use after you answer and before the next question flips, wrong answer links to explanations for knowledge retention, and multiplayer options with levels for updated and higher level JavaScript up through newer ECMA script editions.

 ## License
 [![ISClicense](https://img.shields.io/badge/license-ISC-blue.svg)](https://shields.io/)